 What do Sunday morning services look like now?

 The 8:30 service has returned to the Chapel where weekly communion is served.
 We have resumed the use of printed bulletins, Bibles, friendship pads, and offering plates.
 At the 10:30 service, children may now come down to front of the Sanctuary for the Children's Message.
 All pews are available for seating.
 The Phifer Library, where the service audio is projected, is open for anyone who prefers a more distanced seat.
 Acolyte processions are temporarily suspended.

 Communion bread is individually pieced and served by gloved elders.
 Drink is served, as always, in individual disposable glasses.

 How about service music?

-Will childcare be available?
+Is childcare available?

-How will church meetings be handled?
+How are church meetings being handled?

 Decisions as to whether to meet in-person, via video conference, or in a hybrid format are left up to each group’s leader.

-Is the church office now open to members?
+Is the church office open to members?

 Yes.
 We welcome any members who have church business to come to the church office.